merenlab/merenlab.org/_posts/anvio/2017-05-08-anvio-views.md

 I've certainly sent my fair share of emails to the team asking to clarify a view I thought I had pinned down, and in some cases it turned out I was slightly (or completely) wrong.
 So the last time I was in the same city as Meren, I made sure he went over these with me, several times, in painstakingly repetitive detail for him I'm sure :).
 But I convinced him it was worth his time to do so by saying I'd make a blog post about it to hopefully help others too.

-So first here's a quick reference table, and after that I'll try to highlight some of the nuances in more detail and give examples where each can be particularly useful:
+So first here's a quick reference table, and after that I'll try to highlight some of the nuances in more detail and give examples where each can be particularly useful.

+{:.notice}
+For contigs larger than a certain size (20,000 bp by default), anvi'o splits these into smaller fragments it aptly identifies as 'splits' – for reasons discussed in the [original paper](https://peerj.com/articles/1319/).
+Technically, all of the interactive 'views' act on the 'split' level if a contig was split, and the contig level if it wasn't split.
+For simplicity's sake within this document, you will see 'contig', but that's referring to whatever the leaf you are looking at happens to be.

 |View|Value|
 |:---|:---|